RaunTheIronshod/NoteKnight/README.md

 ----
 The core planning goals of the project where a working authentication system, functional CRUD implementation, clean integration between models and templates, a reliable deployment pipeline and an accessibility focused UX/UI

 A structured agile methodology was used throughout the project to keep it on track and help with any timekeeping issues.
-Admittedly this project had some deployment bumps in its early stages and the entirety of the work was done in the last week, the final project being the third attempt to produce as the first two’s codebases ended up far too needlessly complex for the state of the project/ With that the projects todo board is somewhat lip-service to its required function
+Admittedly this project had some deployment bumps in its early stages and the entirety of the work was done in the last week, the final project being the third attempt to produce as the first two’s codebases ended up far too needlessly complex for the state of the project.
+With that the projects todo board is somewhat lip-service to its required function

 UX/UI Design
 ----